An Office Shed in PA – Artman’s Insurance Agency

 An Office in a Shed?

 Scott and Pamela made the decision to base the agency out of their own property in Mercer County.
 The only problem?
-They needed to add an office building where customers could come in-person to sign paperwork, update policies, and discuss their insurance needs.
+They needed to add an office building where customers could come in person to sign the paperwork, update policies, and discuss their insurance needs.

 Planning the Office Shed

-The Artmans decided that a 16x40 office shed would be large enough to serve their needs, allowing for several office spaces within the building, as well as a main lobby area and a small bathroom.
-After consulting with us, Pamela and Scott came to the conclusion that the best approach would be to build the office shed onsite, especially since the building would not include a built-in floor and travel to the jobsite (less than 1.5 miles each way) would not be a major concern.
+The Artman’s decided that a 16×40 office shed would be large enough to serve their needs, allowing for several office spaces within the building, as well as the main lobby area and a small bathroom.
+After consulting with us, Pamela and Scott came to the conclusion that the best approach would be to build the office shed onsite, especially since the building would not include a built-in floor and travel to the Jobsite (less than 1.5 miles each way) would not be a major concern.

 Constructing the Office Shed in Western PA

 Once the pad was ready, we began the process of constructing the office shed itself.
 The Artman’s chose a “Cottage Shed” design, featuring an extra-deep overhang above the front door.
 Although we were building on-site, we used virtually the same building standards we employ for the rest of our prefab sheds, garages, and cabins.